theghostinthecode-eng/The-Ghost-in-the-Code-HDAA-Substrate/docs/VISION.md

 This repository publishes a bounded record.
 It discloses chronology, equations, simulation architecture, documentary anchors, figure logic, and replication methodology, while withholding the complete protected implementation core identified as the ADAM CODE&trade; trade-secret layer.

 For that reason, claims in the repository must be read in four evidence classes:
-1. **Empirical:** Measured or instrumented results, including the 10,247-trial record, the 500 MS/s instrumentation basis, the reported median latency, and the &Delta;t &le; 2.38 &mu;s constraint.
+1. **Empirical:** Measured or instrumented results, including the 10,247-trial record, the 500 MS/s instrumentation basis, the reported median latency (2.31&nbsp;&mu;s &plusmn; 0.07&nbsp;&mu;s), and the &Delta;t &le; 2.38 &mu;s constraint.
 2. **Documentary:** Dated filings, DOI deposits, signatory records, and other timestamped public artifacts.
 3. **Interpretive:** Doctrinal inferences drawn from the empirical and documentary record, including the substrate-sovereignty necessity argument.
 4. **Proprietary:** Withheld implementation details, including the sealed trigger kernel and undisclosed portions of the ADAM CODE&trade; path.